LookupEngine/LookupEngine/Readme.md

 ## Features

 - Runtime inspection of public, private and static fields, properties and methods of any object
-- Low-allocation execution with optimized member access for performance-critical operations
 - Built-in computation time and memory allocation tracking for each evaluated member
 - Extensible type descriptor system with custom resolvers and value converters
 - Context-aware member resolution for enhanced metadata and value evaluation